Superchig/chawk/README.md

 Since that statement is within the curly braces (`{` and `}`), it's executed for each record.

-Thus, When we run this awk program on the input data found in `test/temperature.txt`, we obtain the output seen previously.
+Thus, when we run this awk program on the input data found in `test/temperature.txt`, we obtain the output seen previously.

 **Exercise**: The `chawk` program, like `awk`, has built-in support for